-WordPress also puts your site on maintenance mode and displays the “Briefly unavailable for scheduled maintenance.
-Check back in a minute.” notice during the process.
+WordPress also puts your site into maintenance mode and displays the ‘Briefly unavailable for scheduled maintenance.
+Check back in a minute’ notice during the process.

 To trigger the maintenance mode notification, WordPress creates a temporary .maintenance file in your website’s root folder.

 If everything works normally, then this notice will probably be displayed for only a few seconds.
-After the successful update, WordPress will automatically delete the maintenance file to disable maintenance mode.
+After the successful update, WordPress will automatically delete the maintenance file and disable maintenance mode.

 However, sometimes due to a slow WordPress hosting server response or low memory issue, the update script will time out and interrupt the process.
 When this happens, WordPress does not get a chance to take your site out of maintenance mode.

-In other words, your site will continue showing the maintenance mode notice, and you will need to manually fix it.
+In other words, your WordPress website will continue showing the maintenance mode notice, and you will need to manually fix it.

 To get your website out of maintenance mode, all you really need to do is delete the .maintenance file from your site’s root folder using FTP.

 Simply connect to your website’s files, find the .maintenance file, right-click on it, and select ‘Delete’.